-Amsterdam is the city of antiques, books, diamonds, and curiosities.
-In general, shop-opening hours are 1-6pm on Mondays and 9/10am-6pm Tuesday to Friday.
+Amsterdam is among other things city of antiques, books, diamonds, and curiosities.
+In general, Amsterdam shopping opening hours are 1-6pm on Mondays and 9/10am-6pm Tuesday to Friday.
 Most have late night shopping on Thursday until 9pm, and close earlier on Saturdays, at 5pm.
 Some supermarkets, like Albert Heijn stay open until 8 or 10 pm.
 On Sundays, you can shop in the city center, Kalverstraat, Damrak, Leidsestraat, and near the Noorderkerk.

-Since many roads in the center are closed to cars, it makes for pleasant shopping.
+Since many roads in the center are closed to cars, it makes for pleasant shopping in Amsterdam.
 You will still find busses, trams, taxis and bicycles though, so watch you step.
-There are several “shopping corridors” in the city and each one has it’s own charms and specialties.
+There are several “Amsterda shopping corridors” in the city and each one has it’s own charms and specialties.

-On the other side of the square the shopping continues: you are now entering the Kalverstraat.
+On the other side of the square Amsterdam shopping continues: you are now entering the Kalverstraat.
 More shoes, clothing, bags, gift shops, cards, perfume, and the occasional coffee shop, fast food restaurant and ice cream salon.
 You will find that nearly all mainstream brand names have one or more store on this road.
-Here you can also find Waterstones and American Book Center.
+Here you can also find Waterstones and nearby at Spui 12 the American Book Center.
 For a quiet drink away from all these shops you can make a sidestep onto Spui, where you will find many cafes, bars and restaurants and several fast-food chains.

 Parallel to the Nieuwedijk-Kalverstraat are the Damrak and Rokin.
 This is a normal road, so beware of bicycles!
 The Damrak is filled with restaurants, hotels and exchange offices.
 Here you can find Himalaya, a spiritual bookstore and teahouse, slightly off the Damrak, just before the Red Light area.